raspberrypilearning/flappy-parrot/en/step_2.md

 --- task ---

-Create a new sprite and name your sprite 'Pipes'.
+Create a new sprite and name it 'Pipes'.

 [[[generic-scratch3-draw-sprite]]]